-With only about a month left until the initial release of Umbraco 14 aka Bellissima and the new Backoffice, I'm working hard to migrate/update my email-package Newsletter Studio.
-This package makes it possible create and design emails to send as campaigns or use as transactional emails.
+With only about a month left until the initial release of Umbraco 14 aka Bellissima and the new Backoffice, I'm working hard to migrate/update my email package Newsletter Studio.
+This package makes it possible to create and design emails to send as campaigns or use as transactional emails.

 The new Backoffice

 The new Umbraco backoffice is based on Web Components and implemented using Lit and TypeScript.
-These technologies were all new to me when I started the migration, and it took quite som learning to get up to speed, but it has ben (and still is) a fun journey.
+Web Components and Lit were new technologies to me when I started the migration, and it took quite some learning to get up to speed, but it has been a fun journey.

 Web Test Runner

 When it comes to testing they've chosen to use Web Test Runner which is a modern test runner that will execute tests in a real browser.
-Many other test runner will execute in a Node-environment and "mock" the browser DOM (which is not an easy thing to do), Web Test Runner will execute all the unit tests in a real browser which saves us a lot of hassle.
+Many other test runners will execute in a Node environment and "mock" the browser DOM (which is not an easy thing to do), Web Test Runner will execute all the unit tests in a real browser which saves us a lot of hassle.

-Now I've setup my project to be ready for the new import map feature in modern browser.
-This feature basically allow us to write JavaScript code imports like:"import {Thing} from 'lib';" and then tell the browser which file/URL to load when it sees "lib".
+Now I've set up my project to be ready for the new import map feature in modern browsers.
+This feature basically allows us to write JavaScript code imports like:"import {Thing} from 'lib';" and then tell the browser which file/URL to load when it sees "lib".

 When using TypeScript and Vite it's quite easy to set this up using TypeScript paths, Matt Brailsford wrote a a great article about this that I highly recommend reading.